tanghyd/spiir/README.md

 ## Installation

-The instructions below detail how to install this package
+The instructions below detail how to install this package.

 ### OzStar

-If installing on the OzStar supercomputer, we recommend the following environment modules be loaded first:
+For example, if one was to install this package on the OzStar supercomputer with Python 3.1.0.4, we recommend loading the following environment modules:

   ```
   module load gcc/9.2.0 openmpi/4.0.2
   module load git/2.18.0
-  module load python/3.8.5
+  module load python/3.10.4
   ```

 Then proceed with the instructions for a installation with Virtualenv.